-The people-on-the-move had the opportunity to speak with a cultural mediator from Afghanistan who reportedly blackmailed them, asking money in order to request asylum in Italy in exchange.
+The group had the opportunity to speak with a cultural mediator from Afghanistan who reportedly blackmailed them, asking money in order to request asylum in Italy in exchange.

 After some time, they were handed over the Slovenia police officers (7 officers) at 5 pm that brought them to the Center for Foreigners in Postojna (45.785654, 14.194854) where they took their fingerprints, photo ID and asked for personal information.
 At this location, they received food and a place to sleep for the night.